Think about when you were a teenager.

 - Your child tells you how they feel towards a sibling and you tell that sibling (instead of having them go to that sibling themselves)

-- You kid has an issue with a friend and you confront that friend’s parents.
+- Your kid has an issue with a friend and you confront that friend’s parents. (without your child knowing)